jessieren/DeepVirFinder/README.md

     python dvf.py -i ./test/crAssphage.fa -o ./test/ -l 300

+The program takes about 1 minute, and the output of the program should be something like,

+    > python dvf.py -i ./test/crAssphage.fa -o ./test/ -l 300
+    Using Theano backend.
+    1. Loading Models.
+       model directory /auto/cmb-panasas2/renj/software/DeepVirFinder/models
+    2. Encoding and Predicting Sequences. processing line 1 processing line 1389
+    3. Done.
+Thank you for using DeepVirFinder. output in ./test/crAssphage.fa_gt300bp_dvfpred.txt

 #### Predicting a set of metagenomically assembled contigs

     python dvf.py -i ./test/CRC_meta.fa -l 1000 -c 2

 #### If you would like to compute q-values (false discovery rate), please use the R package "qvalue".